ghoul-lang/ghoul/README.md

  * Glass UI (inspired by old .NET project I worked on)
  * Interfaces can be added to any already defined type (interfaces are similar to Rust traits) (Rust?)
  * TODO: Add the rest of the features...

-License is not set in stone at the moment, it might change at any moment.